-Answer: At the base of the medical home is an ongoing partnership between the patient and a specially trained primary care physician.
+Answer: At the base of the Medical Home is an ongoing partnership between the patient and their personal PCP.
 Patients receive reminders about appointments and screenings, as well as other support to help them and their families manage chronic conditions.
-Additional services include: e-mail communications; patient satisfaction surveys; online tools to help patients manage their health information and make informed decisions.
-The primary care physician helps to assemble a team when specialists and other health care providers are needed.
+Additional services include e-mail communications, patient satisfaction surveys and online tools to help patients manage their health information and make informed decisions.
+The PCP helps to assemble a team when specialists and other healthcare providers are needed.
 The ultimate goal is to take care of the whole person.

-Answer: In a medical home, the patient's costs are the same as the costs for a traditional service.
+Answer: A Medical Home is an additional service you receive for being a USMD patient.
+There is no additional charge.
+In a Medical Home, the patient's costs are the same as the costs for traditional healthcare services.

-Question: Are all Primary Care Doctors part of a Medical Home?
+Question: Are all PCPs part of a Medical Home?

 Question: Why do you need to know if I have any special needs?

 Answer: One of the roles of Medical Home is to anticipate the special needs of a patient.
-The practice provides accommodations for those requiring translation services and services for the disabled.
+The practice provides accommodations for special needs, such as translation services or services for the disabled.

 Question: Why do you need to know my race or ethnicity?

 Answer: Disclosure of your race or ethnicity is voluntary.
 However, we highly encourage you to provide us with this information.
-Medical research has shown that individuals of particular racial or ethnic backgrounds have a greater risk for developing certain diseases and benefit from special medical screenings, preventive care and treatments.
-The net effect is a better outcome in your healthcare.
+Medical research has shown that individuals of particular racial or ethnic backgrounds have a greater risk of developing certain diseases and may benefit from special medical screenings, preventive care and treatments.
+Providing this information is optional, but can lead to a better outcome in your healthcare.

 Question: Why am I asked to complete a survey?

-Answer: A pivotal standard in Medical Home is to adjust to the needs of patients and constantly improve the care you receive.
-Our goal is to provide the best care possible.
+Answer: A pivotal standard in the Medical Home is to adjust the program to best suit to the needs of patients and constantly improve the care received.
+At USMD, our goal is to provide you with the best care possible.
 Please help us improve by telling us how we are doing.